yongcongwang/note/docs/Coding/System-Design/design_patterns.md

 # Design Patterns

 Design patterns are typical solutions to commonly occurring problems in software design.
-The are likely pre-made blueprints that you can customize to solve a recurring design problem in your code.
+They are likely pre-made blueprints that you can customize to solve a recurring design problem in your code.

-You can't just find a pattern and copy it into your problem, the way you can with off-the-shelf functions or libraries.
+You can't just find a pattern and copy it into your problem, as the way you can with off-the-shelf functions or libraries.
 The pattern is not a specific piece of code, but a general concept for solving a particular problem.
 You can follow the pattern details and implement a solution that suits the realities of your own problem.

 ## Benefits
 Why should we spend time learning design patterns?